quakeservices/master/docs/development/environment.md

 - Run tests within `test/unit/cdk`

-These are split out into their own test suite as they're fairly independant of the main application code.
+These are split out into their own test suite as they're fairly independent of the main application code.

 ## Linting